What I learned building 15 custom skills for AI coding agents

 Workflows (4 skills)

 Laravel Workflow.
 The most complex skill.
 It orchestrates the entire Laravel development pipeline: branch creation with Jira ticket key, worktree setup via the dev orchestrator, composer install, npm install, asset compilation, testing, and PR creation.
-It knows the convention: VSP-727-ticket-description.
+It knows the convention: APP-427-ticket-description.
 It integrates with the parallel-manager agent so multiple workflows can run simultaneously without port conflicts.

 Quality (2 skills)